-Goldcorp has forecasted 2016 production of 250,000 to 280,000 ounces of gold at its Éléonore Mine, which is located only 45 kilometres north of Clearwater.
+Goldcorp has forecasted 2018 production of 360,000 ounces of gold at its Éléonore Mine, which is located only 45 kilometres north of Clearwater.

 Eastmain’s objective is to establish Eau Claire as a high-grade gold resource that will support a profitable, stand-alone mining operation, based on prevailing metal prices.

 Clearwater and Lac Clarkie are located within the Middle Eastmain Volcanic Belt of the Eastmain Sub-Province and overlain by sedimentary rocks of the Opinaca Sub-Province.
 Over the last few years, Eastmain focused on expanding and defining the high-grade Eau Claire gold deposit, potentially amenable to extraction by open pit and underground mining methods.
 The structural deformation zone which hosts the Eau Claire deposit continues along the southern portion of the property, and prompted the company to step out and test four additional gold showings within 15 km of the deposit, and two targets outside the zone.